-This non-accredited course is designed to prepare students for the Phlebotomy Competency Exam.
+This course is designed to prepare students for the Phlebotomy Competency Exam.
 It is designed to be delivered in an online and lab setting, and focus on instruction of theory and skills practice.
 The student will:

 - Review theory and clinical procedures necessary to succeed as a phlebotomist.